pderichs/sublime_rubocop/readme.md

 ## License

-All of Sublime Rubocop is licensed under the MIT license.
+All of Sublime RuboCop is licensed under the MIT license.

   Copyright (c) 2013 Patrick Derichs <patderichs@gmail.com>